-    I have been getting tons of questions from readers, Sponsorship Academy members, clients and workshop attendees about writing sponsorship request letters.
+I have been getting tons of questions from readers, clients and workshop attendees about writing sponsorship request letters.
 As you know by now, I am a strong believer in a sponsor-centric approach to sponsorship sales and have described the best ways to get sponsors on my blog and in the posts below:

 - The One Thing Every Sponsor Wants (And Nobody Is Doing)